 Which is better?
 When it comes to lottery lump sum vs annuity, there is no right or wrong answer here.
 It is really a matter of preference and spending habits.

-We’ve outlined the lottery annuity vs lump sum pros and cons below to help lucky winners make a more informed decision.
+We’ve outlined the lottery annuity vs lump sum differences below to help lucky winners understand both options.

 Important note: We want to remind you that we at Jackpocket are not tax professionals.
 For the official word on lottery winnings and your federal and state taxes, double check the gambling income rules laid out at IRS.gov, your state taxing authority and contact a CPA or tax attorney.